martijnboland/appoints-api-node/README.md

 -----
 When the server is running locally, you can try the api with a browser, curl or an API testing tool like [Postman](http://www.getpostman.com/).

+The default response content type is application/hal+json.
+It's also possible to request application/json by adding the Accept: application/json header to the request.
+POST, PUT and PATCH requests need to have their content-type set to application/json.

 Start with GET http://localhost:3000/:

 ```json